 If a person is donating to a national party committee, he may donate up to $35,000 per year.
 The Federal Election Commission sets these limits, and if a person exceeds these donation limits, the campaign cannot use the funds.

 There are several expenses that you can deduct from your taxes.
 Deducting money from your taxable income will help increase the amount of money you receive on your tax return.
 The IRS has grouped these deductions into five main categories.
 These categories include:

 Although political contributions are not tax-deductible, other deductions can help both individuals and businesses save money on taxes.
-However, the world of taxes can be complicated.
+However, the world of taxes can be quite complex.
 Therefore, it is wise to partner with a financial advisor or tax professional.
-They will be able to help you navigate what is and is not tax-deductible and therefore help you put your hard-earned money in the most advantageous places.
+They will be able to help you navigate what is and is not tax-deductible.
+That should lead you to putting your money in the most advantageous places.

 Tips for Maximizing Tax Savings

 - A financial advisor can help you sort through the myriad of tax questions you may have about contributions and donations.
-Finding a financial advisor doesn’t have to be hard.
-Within minutes SmartAsset’s free matching tool can connect you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you discover you’re receive a large tax return every year, you may want to adjust your withholdings.
 Adjusting your withholdings can help you keep more money during the year.
-Big windfalls of money are exciting, but why let the IRS have a free loan all year doesn’t sound great either.
+Big windfalls of money are exciting, but letting the IRS have a free loan all year doesn’t sound great either.

 Photo credit: ©iStock.com/NoDerog, ©iStock.com/ericsphotography, ©iStock.com/Juanmonino